Ficool

 Wait.
 What?

-I stared at him, heart still racing.
+I stared at him, my heart still racing.
 His Turkish wasn't perfect, but it was fluent enough to jolt me into silence.
 Who was this man?

 "How do you…?"
-I started, but stopped myself.
+I started, but then stopped myself.

 "Excuse me?"
 I said, still frozen in place.
 "I don't even know you."